From sea water to strong acids

 - Sulfuric Acid (H2SO4)

 Specialty metal fasteners provide corrosion solutions to even the harshest chemical environments, as well as marine and salt water applications.
 Though their performance varies greatly by material and corrosive environment, the chart below will give you a general guide on the most verses least resistant materials (though actual corrosion resistance could be very different based on the exact environment).
+Nickel alloys are some of the most commonly used metals for corrosion, but titanium, zirconium and tantalum also play an enormous role in extreme corrosion.
 For more in-depth information, visit our material specific pages or contact one of our engineers.

 - Nickel alloy corrosion comparison